beastsaber/bsaber/src/collections/posts/hidden-features-of-beatsaver.md

       - '57657'
 ---

 [BeatSaver](https://beatsaver.com) is the place to get and distribute maps.
-If you are using a custom song mod it is more than likely that it retrieves from there.
-Some of BeatSaver's features can be a bit hidden or undocumented or only become apparent in specific cases.
+If you are using a custom song mod, it is more than likely retrieving the maps from there.
+Some of BeatSaver's features can be a bit hidden, undocumented, or only become apparent in specific cases.

 The following features are from the view of "normal users" and will thus go into aspects that are relevant when you are simply using the website to view and find maps or upload your own maps.

 # Excluding Tags

-By opening the filter dropdown you gain the ability to filter for tags.
+By opening the filter dropdown you gain the ability to filter by tags.
 For example, if you are into Tech maps, you can search for Tech maps specifically.

 ![](/uploads/posts/uncovering-beatsaber-features-1.png)